jneilliii/OctoPrint-KnowledgeBase/UI.md

 # Octoprint UI-Sections
 The UI of Octoprint is seperated in the following areas.
-Each area could be adapted withj a Jina2-Template.
+Each area could be adapted with a Jina2-Template.

-Just us the following namingconventions (path: ```/templates/'yourpluginId'_'area'.jinja2```)
+Just use the following namingconventions (path: ```/templates/'yourpluginId'_'area'.jinja2```)

 Areas
 * <plugin_identifier>_tab.jinja2			-> Tab